 Create content that will keep your customers engaged during the entire buying experience.

-Setting Up Order Follow Up Emails
+Setting Up Purchase Follow Up Emails

 If you’re eager to test these emails on your own store, check out Privy Email.